learn-co-curriculum/dsc-using-yelp-api-codealong/README.md

 api_key = keys['api_key']

-#While you may wish to print out these api keys to check that they imported properly,
+#While you may wish to print out these API keys to check that they imported properly,
 #be sure to clear the output before uploading to Github.
 #Again, you don't want your keys stolen!!!
 ```